“Hey, it’s just one drink. It’s no big deal.”

 This is also a good time to take inventory of your own drinking glasses, wine glasses and beer mugs.
 How many ounces do they hold?
 Are we “generous” when pouring drinks for ourselves or guests?
 In general, the narrower the glass, the less it contains, while the wider the bowl, particularly at the bottom, the more it contains.
 This may sound like stating the obvious, but a little experimentation with different shapes and sizes of glasses might surprise you.

 It is important to always be aware of how much alcohol you have consumed or are consuming and to get someone to drive you home if you are out with friends and had too much to drink.
 If you find yourself charged with a DUI in the state of Maryland, please contact the legal offices of Alpert Schreyer.
 Andrew Alpert is a nationally acclaimed DUI defense attorney and his team of experienced legal professionals can help you.
-Call or contact us for a free consultation.
+Call or contact us for a free case evaluation.